 Barrett metaplasia, and specifically intestinal-type columnar mucosa, is the precursor lesion to EAC.
 Microscopically, columnar epithelium is seen with mucosal glands that contain intestinal goblet cells (Fig. 16-1A).
 On endoscopy, Barrett mucosa appears as red, velvety areas between smooth, pale esophageal squamous mucosa (Fig. 16-2A).
 After the squamous epithelium is injured chronically by reflux, there is a metaplastic change to a columnar epithelium.
 With further injury and multiple genetic changes, progression occurs in a metaplasia–dysplasia–adenocarcinoma sequence.

 Photomicrograph.
 A. Barrett mucosa showing columnar epithelium with mucosal glands containing intestinal goblet cells.
 B. High-grade dysplasia with nuclear atypia.

 Endoscopic view.
 A. Barrett metaplasia with tongues of red, velvety mucosa extending above the gastroesophageal junction.
-B. A 5-cm distal esophageal adenocarcinoma extending to the gastroesophageal junction and involving one-third ...
+B. A 5-cm distal esophageal adenocarcinoma extending to the gastroesophageal junction and ...